Then follow these 8 photography tips for estate agents and your bookings are sure to increase!

 The use of a smaller aperture will increase your shutter speed and anything below 1/60th of a second will mean you will get blurry images without a tripod.

-If you can see the benefits of having a tripod and want to know more, then check out this post HERE.
+If you can see the benefits of having a tripod and want to know more, then check out this post on the best tripod for interior photography.

 5. Learn to use manual mode